 The main thing to remember is that dogs are not naturally fussy animals.
 They are, however, exceptional learners and they can easily learn to be fussy is given the right reinforcement.

 The first time a dog doesn’t finish a meal or refuses food altogether, 9 times out of 10 it’s absolutely nothing to worry about.
 It might be because he’s feeling a bit under the weather or anxious about something.
-There may be some problem with that particular batch of food that only he can detect or perhaps his overall feeding amounts are a little too high which leads to a general lack of appetite.
+There may be some problem with that particular batch of dog food that only he can detect or perhaps his overall feeding amounts are a little too high which leads to a general lack of appetite.
 Under all of these circumstances and more, it’s perfectly normal for a dog to refuse food now an again.

 But, of course, nobody likes to see their dog go hungry and for many of us, our natural response is to encourage the dog to eat.
-This might involve hand feeding, adding tasty additions to the food or by rushing out to find a more tantalising diet.
+This might involve hand feeding, adding tasty additions to the dog food or by rushing out to find a more tantalising diet.
 And this is where the problems begin.

 It all works exactly the same way as basic dog training: Owner says 'sit', dog sits, dog gets treat; owner says 'sit', dog sits, dog gets treat.
 Keep it going and in no time the dog will learn to sit on command.